Haninostaz/myshell/README.md

 - Custom Environment Variable Support: Allowing users to set new environment variables within the shell.

-- Job Control: Providing commands to manage background processes (``e.g., jobs, fg, bg`)
+- Job Control: Providing commands to manage background processes (`e.g., jobs, fg, bg`)

 ---

-Thank you for using MyShell!
+Thank you for using MyShell!🙏

  📨 For questions or help, contact: your_email@example.com